-Workforce housing assets
+Workforce housing and space rental assets

-In December 2015, the Company recognized a pre-tax impairment of \$57 million relating to its workforce housing fleet in Canada and Australia.
+In the fourth quarter of 2017, the Company recognized a pre-tax impairment of \$34 million (\$23 million, after-tax and non-controlling interests) relating to certain workforce housing assets in Canada and space rental assets in the U.S..
 The impairment was included in depreciation, amortization and impairment expense.
-The Company determined these assets were impaired due to a reduction in utilization and rates as a result of sustained decreases in key commodity prices as well as a significant reduction in the capital expenditure programs of key clients.
-The Canadian and Australian expected future cash flows were discounted at pre-tax rates of 17 per cent and 12 per cent, respectively.
-After recognizing this impairment, the recoverable amount of these assets was \$94 million at December 31, 2015.
+The Company determined these assets were impaired due to a reduction in utilization, sustained decreases in key commodity prices as well as a significant reduction in the capital expenditure programs of key clients.
+The expected future cash flows range from 6 to 12 years which represents the assets remaining useful lives, and were discounted at a pre-tax rate of 18.9 per cent.
+The growth rate used to extrapolate cash flow projections was 2 per cent.
+After recognizing this impairment, the recoverable amount of these assets was \$19 million at December 31, 2017.
 This amount was determined using value in use.
-If the utilization rate had decreased by 10 per cent, the impairment would have increased by \$14 million.
+If the utilization rate had decreased by 10 per cent, the impairment would have increased by \$4 million.